80% of Union Presbyterian Seminary Students Receive Financial Aid.

 Matching Grant Program

 Financial aid for students attending Union Presbyterian Seminary at Charlotte is primarily in the form of a Matching Grant Program.
 Institutional matching grants are available only to degree seeking students enrolled in one of the Charlotte campus degree programs.
-To be eligible, students must be taking the normal course load (two semester hours per term) available in Charlotte in each of the three academic terms.
-The Matching Grant Program (applicable to two semester hours per term, up to three terms per academic year) involves the student, the student’s church, and the seminary, with each party providing one-third of the student’s tuition.
+To be eligible, students must be taking the normal course load (six credit hours per term) available in Charlotte in each of the three academic terms.
+The Matching Grant Program (applicable to six credit hours per term, up to three terms per academic year) involves the student, the student’s church, and the seminary, with each party providing one-third of the student’s tuition.